TZys21/Cobol1/README.md

 # Cobol1
-Counts number of digits entered before 0
+Counts number of digits entered before 0, with multiple sessions, and from an inpout file